neptune-ai/docs/docs/python-api/how-to/track.rst

 **Step 2: Analyze**

-Browse and analyse your metrics on the dashboard (`example <https://ui.neptune.ai/neptune-ai/Home-Credit-Default-Risk/experiments>`_) or in the particular experiment (`example experiment <https://ui.neptune.ai/neptune-ai/Home-Credit-Default-Risk/e/HC-11860/logs>`_).
+Browse and analyze your metrics on the dashboard (`example <https://ui.neptune.ai/neptune-ai/Home-Credit-Default-Risk/experiments>`_) or in the particular experiment (`example experiment <https://ui.neptune.ai/neptune-ai/Home-Credit-Default-Risk/e/HC-11860/logs>`_).

 Log images to Neptune
 ---------------------